JuliaLang/julia/doc/src/manual/methods.md

 ```

 In the short-form definition, the equal sign in `where T =` marks the end of the function's signature and the start of the function's body.
 If the type of the appended element does not match the element type of the vector it is appended to, a [`MethodError`](@ref) is raised.
-In the following example, the method type parameter `T` is used as the return value:
+In the following example, the method's type parameter `T` is used as the return value:

 ```jldoctest
 julia> mytypeof(x::T) where {T} = T